OrelCohenTech/OrelCohenTech/README.md

 ## 🚀 About Me

-🎓 I'm a second-year Computer Science student at HIT Holon.
+🎓 I'm a third-year Computer Science student at HIT Holon.
 💻 Passionate about software development, problem solving, and cybersecurity.
 🛒 I also manage an e-commerce business focused on electronics and smart home products.